raspberrypilearning/mandala/en/step_5.md

 </div>
 </div>

-**Tip:** If you want to, you can print out your mandala before you add colour to it in this step, and use it as a colouring pattern to colour by hand.

 --- task ---

 Look at the current costumes for your **shape** sprite.
 You will see that there are two costumes, one white and the other filled in.